-Penicillin resistance in pneumococci has slightly decreased due to vaccination.
+Penicillin resistance in pneumococci stabilized on a low level due to vaccination.

 Pneumococci mainly cause infections of the lungs (pneumonia) and blood (sepsis).
-The non-susceptibility rate to penicillin has decreased from 9.5% in 2004 to 6.3% in 2018.
+The resistance rate stabilized on 4% in 2021.
 One reason for this trend is probably the pneumococcal vaccine.
 Since its introduction both the morbidity and the resistance rates have decreased considerably.

 Select a region of interest, a unit, an antibiotic or a year of choice from the drop-down menus.
 Use the checkboxes to activate or deactivate time series and confidence intervals.
 When the mouse is moved over the graph a toolbar appears, which allows zooming, showing data on hover and downloading of the graph.

 For this analysis invasive isolates (blood and cerebrospinal fluid) tested against the corresponding antibiotic (category) were considered only.
 If multiple antibiotics within the same antibiotic category were tested, the most resistant result was selected.
 In case of multiple isolates, the first isolate per patient, microorganism and calendar year was included only.
 Results are reported as delivered by laboratories.
 Statistics may be influenced by the changing number of laboratories participating.
 Data are provided for surveillance purposes and are not intended to be used for therapeutic decisions solely.